g0v-data/g0v-hackmd-archive/notes/vjaQrSDvQdedZVew7-iE5g.md

 > This is a project proposed by chihao at [FtO Yokohama 2024](https://g0v.hackmd.io/@fto/book).

-## Info environment: people, organizations, (tech) platforms creating and sharing information
+> Info environment: people, organizations, (tech) platforms creating and sharing information
+>

+## License

+CC BY 4.0 FtO contributors

 ## Project Goal